Frequently Asked Questions

 No!
 Interns can participate remotely in ALPS | Advanced from anywhere in the world.

 Does this fulfill internship requirements for my major?

 It should, but you will need to verify that.
-We have had interns successfully complete internships for credit from a variety of BYU-I departments.
+We have had interns successfully complete internships for credit from a variety of BYU-Idaho and Ensign College departments.
 You will need to check with the internship coordinator for your specific department.

-I’m a business management major, what can ALPS count for?
+I’m a business management major at BYU-Idaho, what can ALPS count for?

-The RBDC offers internships along the same trimester schedule as BYU-Idaho.
+The RBDC offers internships along the same trimester schedule as BYU-Idaho and Ensign College.
 That means internships are offered in the Fall (September- December), Winter (January-April, and Spring (April-July).
-Internships are not offered over the 7 week break.
-RBDC internships typically end one week before the BYU-Idaho semester ends.
+A smaller number of projects are also available during Summer Session (July – September).
+RBDC internships typically end one week before the semester ends.